-Over the past two weeks, the academic office has communicated information on distance learning and teleconferencing.
+The academic office continues to communicate information on distance learning and teleconferencing.
 They will continue to provide guidance as the program evolves.
 In the light of the potential extension of school closure, we are assessing the feedback received from students, parents and teachers and we will adjust the programs to provide more structure to ensure the academic success of the students.

 Our students thrive in connection to one another.
 The loss of face-to-face connection during classes, activities, clubs, athletics and theatre is one of the most challenging aspects of this school closure.
-The AP Student Life will be coordinating ways for students to connect, even if it is from a distance.
+The AP Student Life are coordinating ways for students to connect, even if it is from a distance.

 Serra’s counselors support the students in all aspects of their learning, social emotional well-being, and their college selection.
-They will provide information, resources, support and information on testing to ensure that this support is ongoing.
+They are providing information, resources, support and information on testing to ensure that this support is ongoing.

 We have all been stunned by the speed with which this health crisis has impacted the world, country and our local community.
 On so many levels, it has upended life as we have known it.
 Many of us are working from home; children have stayed home during the day; college students are returning home.
 We have been asked to shelter in place for an extended period.
 We are anxious about our health and of those we love.
 We will be providing resources for parents to navigate this new reality.

 There will be ongoing challenges in the coming months.
 Ultimately, we are a community of faith that guides us forward, gives us hope, and helps us remain faithful to our mission amidst this crisis.
 We have tremendous confidence in our entire community to respond to this unprecedented challenge together.